vijaya49/CKAD/Section 2/Create EKS and nodegroup.md

 ## 7. Delete EKS cluster

-Delete all the manual which you have done then you can run this command to decommission all the resources like EKS cluster, Nodegroup and OIDC identity provider.
+Delete all the manual configurtions which you have done then you can run this command to decommission all the resources like EKS cluster, Nodegroup and OIDC identity provider.

 ```bash
 eksctl delete cluster eksdemo1